magomimmo/modern-cljs/doc/tutorial-07.md

 In the [previous tutorial][1] we came in contact with the `:export` metadata we attached to the `init` function.
-That metadata had the role of protecting the function from being renamed by the Google Closure (CLS) compiler when used with more aggressive compilation mode than `:whitespace` (namely `:simple` and `:advanced`).
+That metadata had the role of protecting the function from being renamed by the Google Closure (GCSL) compiler when used with more aggressive compilation mode than `:whitespace` (namely `:simple` and `:advanced`).

 ## Being aggressive as all the others